 From the Polyterrasse, you can see the roofs of the city and the alpine peaks far away.
 The Polyterrasse comes from the name of the previous name of the university near it, ETH.
 It used to be Eidgenössisches Polytechnikum in the past.

-Gustav Gull expanded between 1915 and 1924 the building started by Gottfried Semper.
+Gustav Gull expanded between 1915 and 1924 the building was started by Gottfried Semper.
 He added the Polyterrasse.
 Between 1965 and 1978, Charles-Edouard Geisendorf added a multi-purpose hall.
-Sport and recreational rooms were also added.
+Sports and recreational rooms were also added.
 The terrace was complete.

 Address: Leonhardstrasse between Tannenstrasse and Karl-Schmid-Strasse.
 Tram 6, 9, 19 – ETH/Universitätsspital or Polybahn from Central.